JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 The styles available for callouts are:

-* `tip` - Information that makes the reader more productive (Default).
+* `tip`—Information that makes the reader more productive (Default).
-* `note` - Information that is important for the reader to understand.
+* `note`—Information that is important for the reader to understand.
   This callout is reserved for essential points and concepts.
-* `warning` - Information that is critical for the user to understand to prevent failures or errors.
+* `warning`—Information that is critical for the user to understand to prevent failures or errors.

 Complex callouts can also specify `title` attribute: